-(a) "Act" means collectively the provisions of a measure entitled "Earthquake Safety Loan Bonds," adopted by the voters as Proposition A on November 3, 1992, as amended by a measure entitled "Loans to Finance Acquisition and Rehabilitation of Affordable Housing," adopted by the voters as Proposition C on November 8, 2016, as same may be amended.
+"Act" means collectively the provisions of a measure entitled "Earthquake Safety Loan Bonds," adopted by the voters as Proposition A on November 3, 1992, as amended by a measure entitled "Loans to Finance Acquisition and Rehabilitation of Affordable Housing," adopted by the voters as Proposition C on November 8, 2016, as same may be amended.

-(b) "Applicant" means an applicant for a Loan or any successor in interest.
+"Applicant" means an applicant for a Loan or any successor in interest.

-(c) "Application" means an application for a Loan.
+"Application" means an application for a Loan.

-(d) "Below Market Rate Loan" means a Loan made, the interest of which yields at least one-third of the City Cost of Funds.
+"Below Market Rate Loan" means a Loan made, the interest of which yields at least one-third of the City Cost of Funds.

-(e) "Board" means the Board of Supervisors of the City.
+"Board" means the Board of Supervisors of the City."

-(f) "Bond Proceeds" means the proceeds of general obligation bonds to be issued by the City to provide funds for the Program, including interest on such proceeds of such general obligation bonds.

-(g) "Borrower" means a recipient of a Loan.
+"Bond Proceeds" means the proceeds of general obligation bonds to be issued by the City to provide funds for the Program, including interest on such proceeds of such general obligation bonds.
+"Borrower" means a recipient of a Loan.

-(h) "Building Code" means the San Francisco Building Code, as such code may be amended from time to time.
+"Building Code" means the San Francisco Building Code, as such code may be amended from time to time.

-(i) "City" means the City and County of San Francisco, a charter city and county and political subdivision of the State of California.
+"City" means the City and County of San Francisco.

-(j) "City Cost of Funds" means the true interest cost applicable to City Bond Proceeds funding Loans made hereunder.
+"City Cost of Funds" means the true interest cost applicable to City Bond Proceeds funding Loans made hereunder.

-(k) "Declaration of Restrictions" means an agreement to be executed by the Borrower and recorded against the Property as a condition to the receipt of a Loan hereunder in order to restrict use of the Property, as further described in this Chapter 66.
+"Declaration of Restrictions" means an agreement to be executed by the Borrower and recorded against the Property as a condition to the receipt of a Loan hereunder in order to restrict use of the Property, as further described in this Chapter 66.

-(I) "Deferred Loan" means a Below Market Rate Loan, which the repayment of principal and interest thereof is deferred until the sooner to occur of (1) 55 years after such Loan is made, or (2) the borrower transfers title to, or the beneficial ownership of, the building whose improvements were financed with such Loan proceeds, unless such transfer is permitted by the rules and regulations established by the Director.
+"Deferred Loan" means a Below Market Rate Loan, for which the repayment of principal and interest thereof is deferred until the sooner to occur of (1) 55 years after such Loan is made, or (2) the borrower transfers title to, or the beneficial ownership of, the building whose improvements were financed with such Loan proceeds, unless such transfer is permitted by the rules and regulations established by the Director.

-(m) "Director" means the Director of the Mayor's Office of Housing and Community Development, or designee thereof.
+"Director" means the Director of the Mayor's Office of Housing and Community Development, or the Director's designee.

-(n) "Fund" means the Seismic Strengthening and Affordable Housing Loan Fund established pursuant to Administrative Code Section 10.117.110.
+"Fund" means the Seismic Strengthening and Affordable Housing Loan Fund established pursuant to Administrative Code Section [10.117.110.]
+10.100.315, or such other fund that the Director establishes with the Office of the Controller to administer the Program.